markqvist/Reticulum/README.md

 # Run an example
 python3 Examples/Echo.py -s

-# Unless you've manually created a config file, Reticulum will do so now, and immediately exit.
-Make any necessary changes to the file.
+# Unless you've manually created a config file, Reticulum will do so now,
+# and immediately exit.
+Make any necessary changes to the file:
 nano ~/.reticulum/config

 # ... and launch the example again.
 python3 Examples/Echo.py -s

-# You can now repeat the process on another computer, and run the same example with -h to get command line options.
+# You can now repeat the process on another computer,
+# and run the same example with -h to get command line options.
 python3 Examples/Echo.py -h

 # Run the example in client mode to "ping" the server.
-Replace the hash below with the actual destination hash of your server.
+# Replace the hash below with the actual destination hash of your server.
 python3 Examples/Echo.py 3e12fc71692f8ec47bc5

 # Have a look at another example